openstack-archive/deb-python-aioeventlet/doc/status.rst

 =====

 * register signals in eventlet hub, only needed for pyevent hub?
-* port greenio examples to aiogreen
+* port greenio examples to aioeventlet
 * write unit tests for, and maybe also examples for:

   - TCP server